Flow Interview – Sarah Hendrickson – World Champion Ski Jumper

 Sarah Hendrickson is an American ski jumper who won the first ever women World Cup season in 2012.
 She is a 22-time World Cup medalist and 13-time Continental Cup medalist.
 It goes without saying, but we were delighted to catch up with here and even more delighted to have her on board The Flow Centre.

 Her career highlights include:

-Yeah, especially when you remember it.
-You get all those feelings and tingly sensations, and then you’re like “But, but… How did it happen?!”
+Cameron: Yeah, especially when you remember it.
+You get all those feelings and tingly sensations, and then you’re like “But, how did it happen?”

-I guess effortless is almost the right word.
-Your body is doing all these things, but it’s subconscious, you don’t have to think about it right there.
+Sarah: I guess effortless is the right word.
+Your body is doing all these things, but it is all subconscious, you don’t have to think about it right there.
 It’s hard to explain, I guess effortless and flawless, almost numb.
 But that’s the first experience I think of when you describe flow, the world championships in Italy in 2013.